jxxcarlson/meenylatex/example/README.md

 # MiniLaTeX, simplest example

+- cd to ./example

-Run `elm make --optimize src/Main.elm --output=Main.js`,
+-  Run `elm make --optimize src/Main.elm --output=Main.js`,
-then open `index.html` in a browser to run the example using MathJax for math-mode rendering.
-Open `index-katex.html` to use the KaTeX renderer.
+then open `index.html` in a browser to run the example using KaTeX for math-mode rendering.

 *NOTE:* The contents of `./assets` are essential, as is `index.html`